 Each of these

 If you are unsure of which wadding to try, it is worthwhile popping along to a local quilt shop if you have one.
-Alternatively, many companies offer wadding sample packs – if you are in the UK, you can find these at the Cotton Patch.
+Alternatively, many companies offer wadding sample packs which can be a useful reference to all the different types of wadding available.

 Wadding can be bought in pre-cut ‘quilt’ sizes (for example, baby quilt), by the metre or by the roll.

 When starting out, I would recommend buying a piece of wadding big enough for your project, plus a little bit extra.

 However, if you start doing a lot of quilting, it is worthwhile buying a roll.
 It is quite an investment, and storing it can be interesting (mine sits on top of a unit!) but it is lovely being able to just cut off whatever you need – although it is a little disappointing when it finally runs out!

 Assembling the three layers of a quilt is often called basting or making a quilt sandwich.
 There are some people that really enjoy this process, but I confess that I am not one of them!

 The biggest problems with layering a quilt can be having the floor space to do so.
 In my current house, I have a tiled floor where I can make enough space for most quilts, it’s only on the odd occasion that I need to move furniture.
 It’s also handy as I can use the edge of the tiles as a guide for laying out the fabrics and waddings!

 In a previous house, this was not the case though.
 After a bit of trial and error, I found the best way to baste a quilt on a carpet was to;